Runway23/policies/tos.md

 # Terms of Service
-Last Updated: 15th of February, 2024
+Last Updated: 16th of February, 2024
 Effective: 1st of March, 2024

 Hey!
-These are the Runway23 Terms of Service, when using any service provided by Runway23, you agree to the following Terms of Service ("ToS").
+These are the Runway23 Terms of Service, when using any service provided by Runway23, you agree to the following terms.
 This document outlines our legal obligations to each other.
 They apply to all Runway23 services.

 We may update these terms at any time, but we will always attempt to notify you 30 business days before they come into effect via notifications systems put in place by us (e.g., mailing lists, service notifications, etc).
 When doing so we will refresh the date at the top of this document and include a date in which they become effective.